mac999/ISO19166-B2GM/README.md

 - **Coordinate System Transformation:** Convert geographic coordinates (WGS84) to projected UTM coordinates.
 - **Visualization Support:** Utilize PyVista and PyDeck for 3D rendering of transformed data.

+## 🛠 Development Status
+This project is **under continuous development**, and features will be incrementally improved over time.
+Contributions and discussions on BIM-GIS interoperability and ISO 19166 implementations are welcome!

 ## 📂 Project Structure
 ```
 B2GM_project/